Multiple Perspectives on Overdose Fatality Reviews

 Source: US National Institute of Justice (video statements)

-This webinar was presented by the NIJ Forensic Technology Center of Excellence on March 23, 2021, as part of the ASCLD Emerging Issues: COVID-19 Webinar Series.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on July 22, 2021.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)